Budibase/website/content/blog/micro-saas-ideas/index.md

 [$120,000/month revenue](https://www.indiehackers.com/product/everhour)

-Everhour is a straightforward time tracking platform which solves all your time tracking needs.
+Everhour is a straightforward time tracking platform which solves all the user's time tracking needs.
 Perfect for companies who require a solution for time management and a need for better productivity.

 ### [2.
 Mealime](https://www.mealime.com/)

 [$64,000/month revenue](https://www.indiehackers.com/product/mealime)

 Mealime is a simple way for busy singles, couples, and families to plan their meals and eat healthier.
-Our meal plans & recipes are highly customizable so you can easily personalize a plan that works with your unique tastes and lifestyle.
+Users can customise their recipes to suit their needs and diets.

 ### [3.
 Complice](https://complice.co)

 [$64,000/month revenue](https://www.indiehackers.com/product/complice)

-Complice connects your high-level goals with your day-to-day actions, and helps you think more strategically about your life.
-Complice’s intuitive daily planning, nightly reflection and progress tracking keep your goals in focus as you take steps towards them every day.
+Complice connects high-level goals with day-to-day actions.
+Complice’s intuitive daily planning, nightly reflection and progress tracking keep the user's goals in focus.